Pressio/pressio/docs/pages/getstarted/adapter_api.md

 # FOM Adapter API

+In order to use the ROM functionalities in pressio, one needs to create a FOM adapter class.
+Pressio supports two main types of API as described below.

-## Continuous-time FOM adapter API
+## Continuous-time API

 Recall that pressio targets a generic full-order model (FOM) system written as
 @f[